Tencent-TDS/ovCompose-multiplatform-core/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing

-Describe how you tested your changes
+Describe how you tested your changes.
+If possible and needed:
+[ ] Test it on a sample project
+[ ] Write unit tests
+[ ] Provide a code snippet

 [Optional] This should be tested by QA